antifold

 Einstein kept one rule: everyone who moves at a constant speed measures the same speed of light.
 That rule forces space and time to mix when you change your speed.
 Minkowski showed it is easier to think of one thing called spacetime.
 Different observers take different “slices”, but the physics stays the same.

-Terms in the formula: $x,t$ are the original space and time; $v$ is speed as a fraction of $c$; $\gamma=1/\sqrt{1-v^2}$ stretches time and squeezes length; the lines $t=\pm x$ are light rays and do not change under boosts; $t^2-x^2$ stays the same for all inertial observers.
+Reading the diagram: $x,t$ are the original space and time; $v$ is speed as a fraction of $c$; $\gamma=1/\sqrt{1-v^2}$ stretches time and squeezes length; the lines $t=\pm x$ are light rays and do not change under boosts; $t^2-x^2$ stays the same for all inertial observers.

 Spin‑1/2